Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/Edge_Box_RPi_200/N3uron/Edgebox-rpi-200-n3uron-bacnet.md

 - Once the module and the device are configured, click `Save`.
 - Restart the module.

-In most cases, using a quick preview is preferable to manual creation.,select Browser and in the dialog box, select the device
+- The "BACnet Browser" in N3uron is opened, and after selecting the device, "Rebrowse" is clicked to view a list of objects.

  <center><img width={600} src="https://files.seeedstudio.com/wiki/Edge_Box/N3uron_bacnet/browser.PNG" /></center>

-You can then drag and drop the object for quick visualization.
-In this example, tag values for "Temperature Indoor" are correctly displayed.
-Please follow the visualizations.
+- The "Temperature Indoor" folder is located and dragged to the "Model" section.
+In the "Data" section under the "Real Time" tab, the tag values for "Temperature Indoor" are correctly displayed.

  <center><img width={600} src="https://files.seeedstudio.com/wiki/Edge_Box/N3uron_bacnet/drag.gif" /></center>

- At this point, the connection is ready and we can move on to creating new tags.
+ At this point, the connection is ready and we can move on to creating new tags from scratch.

 ## Create a New Tag